lotanbar/hebtts-backend/README.md

 docker-compose up
 ```

+## Known Issues

+### Shaul Speaker Audio Bleeding
+The "Shaul" speaker may occasionally have brief artifacts from the reference audio at sentence boundaries.
+This happens because Shaul's reference prompt is longer than other speakers, causing over-conditioning during generation.
+To minimize this:
+- Use shorter texts when possible with Shaul speaker
+- Consider using "osim" or "geek" speakers for cleaner output
+- This is a model generation artifact, not a bug

 ## Deployment

 Deploy to **RunPod Serverless** with existing Docker configuration.
 No changes needed - chunking works automatically.